epfl-ada/ada-2021-project-adagang/README.md

 ## Modeling
   - Paula & Danae: NLP, obtain a usable sentiment analysis.
 After many iterations to improve the model, it wasn't accurate enough and we were not able to make conclusion
   - Danae : Sementic analysis based on lexical categories in order to improve the selected keywords
-  - Clara & Danae & Hugo : Name entity recognition to select most cited names associated with BLM
+  - Clara & Danae & Hugo : Name entity recognition to select by hand most relevant cited names associated with BLM in order to perform correlations between the death of some of these people and the occurence of our quotations

 ## Data Visualization
-  - Paula & Hugo: time-series, visualize change in sentiment as a function of time
+  - Paula & Hugo & Clara: time-series, visualize change in sentiment as a function of time
-  - Danae & Clara: clustering visualizations
+  - Hugo & Clara: Make visualizations with the speakers attributes and the total generated quote dataset

 ## Analysis
-  - We do this together
+  - All together

 ## Create Data Story
-  - We do this together and assign tasks when the time comes

-Topic detection, sentiment analysis donne rien
+  - All together

 [comment]: <> (# Questions for TAs optional: Add here any questions you have for us related to the proposed project.)